a96123155/MDA-GCNFTG/README.md

 The implementation of random forest, extremely randomized trees, Gaussian naivy Bayes, decision trees, SVM, graph convolutional network, GAMEDA
 It is worthy to note that the DNN is implemented through Keras.
 #### MDA-GKNN folder
-We have a cython module which need compilation before training can start.
-It is better to recompile the module by running the following from the code folder: python MDA-GKNN/setup.py build_ext --inplace
+It contains the pytorch code for MDA-GKNN.

 ### prediction results folder
 The MDA prediction results on six tasks, which contain y_train, y_test, y_train_pred, y_test_pred